Skip to main content

 Enter field counts to estimate yield

-What is a corn yield estimate?
+What is a Corn Yield Estimate?

 A corn yield estimate is a field-based approximation of how many bushels per acre a crop might produce at harvest.
 It uses a standard yield components method based on ear counts and kernel counts.